DanielPickens/Logger/README.md

 ## Todo

  - Needs to write messages that in some situations are sent to console output and in other situations are sent to logs.
- - Needs to have the logs eventually imported as a library into the system.